 Malnutrition Awareness Week is an annual, multi-organizational campaign created by ASPEN to:

-- Educate healthcare professionals in identifying and treating for malnutrition earlier
+- Educate healthcare professionals about early detection and treatment of malnutrition

-- Educate consumers/patients about discussing their nutrition status with healthcare professionals
+- Educate consumers/patients on the importance of discussing their nutritional status with healthcare professionals

 - Increase awareness of nutrition’s role on patient recovery

 About ASPEN Malnutrition Awareness WeekTM

 Today, Malnutrition Awareness Week is supported by more than 72 organizations and reaches over 7 million healthcare professionals, patients, and caregivers across the world.

 Malnutrition Awareness WeekTM is a mark of the American Society for Parenteral and Enteral Nutrition (ASPEN).